pauloteixeira/Macbook-Environment/CLAUDE CODE/MEMORIZATION_GUIDE.md

 Save this as a long-term project memory.

-Title: Config Tax Rules API — Architecture and Business Rules
+Title: [doctor-nfse] Config Tax Rules API — Architecture and Business Rules

 Summary:
 We implemented a backend API for managing config_tax_rules scoped under professional and company.